gramener/builderrors/README.md

 - To ignore specific rules, add a [`.bandit`](https://bandit.readthedocs.io/en/latest/config.html#bandit-settings) file
 - To only report errors with high confidence, use `builderrors --bandit-confidence=high` (or `medium`)
 - To only report errors with high severity, use `builderrors --bandit-severity=high` (or `medium`)
-- To skip this check, use `builderrors --skip-bandit` (e.g. if there are too many false-positives)
+- To skip this check, use `builderrors --skip=bandit` (e.g. if there are too many false-positives)

 ## `eslint`